-A search for correlation in time and in celestial coordinates between IceCube alerts and Baikal-GVD events reconstructed by cascade mode have been done.
-We selected shower-like events that satisfied a set of quality criteria \cite{casc_area1}, \cite{casc_area2} and had number of triggered OMs >7.
-Also, events should be in cone $ \psi < 5^{\circ}$ towards the IceCube alert.
-Example of search for neutrino around IC201120A is displayed in figure \ref{fig:201120ICar} (left), where considered distribution of GVD cascade events is presented for time interval $ \pm$ 30 days.
+A search for correlation in time and in celestial coordinates between IceCube alerts and Baikal-GVD events reconstructed in cascade mode have been done.
+We selected the shower-like events that satisfied a set of quality criteria \cite{casc_area1}, \cite{casc_area2} and had a number of triggered OMs larger than 7.
+Example of search for neutrino around IC201120A is displayed in Figure \ref{fig:20_al} (right), where considered distribution of GVD cascade events is presented for time interval $ \pm$ 30 days.
 For final results we considered time windows $\pm$ 1 h, $\pm$ 12 h.

-In case of absence of a statistically significant excess of the number of coincidences above the expected background, upper limits on number of expected signal events at 90\% confidence level (C.L.)
+In case of absence of a statistically significant excess of the number of coincidences above the expected background, upper limits on the number of expected signal events at the 90\% confidence level (C.L.)
 N$_{90\%}$ is calculated by the method of Feldman\,--\,Cousins statistics\cite{Feld}.
 Using N$_{90\%}$ and values of effective neutrino area \cite{casc_area1}, \cite{casc_area2} we compute upper limits at 90\% C.L. on the energy-dependent fluence for E$^{-2} $ spectrum assuming of an equal fraction of neutrino types in the total fluence and for given time window.
 The neutrino effective area for a single cluster is calculated as:

 where $ N_{sel}(E_{\nu}, \theta_{\nu}, \phi_{\nu})$ and $N_{gen}(E_{\nu}, \theta_{\nu}, \phi_{\nu})$ are the number of selected and generated events in the generation volume of detector $ V_{gen} $, $\rho$ is the target density, $ N_A $ - Avogadro's number, $ \sigma(E_{\nu})$ - neutrino interaction cross section and $ P_{Earth} $ is the probability of neutrino to pass through the Earth without absorption.
-The dependence of the effective area for each neutrino flavor on cosine of zenith angle in the energy range 1 TeV--10 PeV is shown in figure \ref{fig:201120ICar}, right (also see \cite{casc_area1}, \cite{casc_area2}) for a single cluster in cascade mode reconstruction.
+The dependence of the effective area for each neutrino flavor on cosine of zenith angle in the energy range 1 TeV--10 PeV is shown in Figure \ref{fig:201120ICar}, left (also see \cite{casc_area1}, \cite{casc_area2}) for a single cluster in cascade mode reconstruction.